payola/Payola/docs/user_guide.md

 As some analyses can take a really long time to finish (some may be theoretically infinite), there's a timeout field in the top-right corner as well as a `Stop` button.
 By default, an analysis times out in 30 seconds.
 If you find it's too short time to evaluate your analysis, change it to a higher value.

 Now press the `Run Analysis` button.
 The boxes of plugins which are being evaluated will turn yellow (if the analysis is being executed in one single step, you will be switched right to the results).

+As the evaluation is being executed, the progress is indicated in a two different ways simultaneously.
+Firstly, on the top of the page, you can see a progress bar which indicates the percentage of the evaluated plugins (it does not indicate time since that cannot be estimated).
+Secondly, background color of plugins changes:

+- blue means that the plugin is pending to be evaluated
+- yellow means that the plugin is being evaluated right now
+- red means that there was an error while evaluating the plugin
+- green means that the evaluation of the plugin is done without errors

 ![Running Analysis](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/analysis_running.png)